josephstreeter/josephstreeter.github.io/docs/technology/activedirectory/Privileged-Account-Management.md

 - Any groups that are nested in the previous groups.
 - Any groups that are nested in the Administrators, Server Operators, Backup Operators, or Account Operators groups.

+> [!Note]
-Note: The Administrators, Server Operators, Backup Operators, or Account Operators groups cannot be moved from their default locations.
+> The Administrators, Server Operators, Backup Operators, or Account Operators groups cannot be moved from their default locations.
 However, these built-in groups have additional protections by default and do not require additional security measures.

 Move all user accounts that are members of the sensitive administrators groups to the Users OU within the controlled OU.